RULE DIFFERENCES EXPLANATION

 Why are the rules different?

 Online Survivor has rarely copied a twist from the real Survivor.
 The series' philosophy has always been to use the original season as a template, then do "twists on the real Survivor's twists" that better reflect the spirit of the original game.
 If the real Survivor keeps a twist permanent, then Online Survivor keeps the corresponding "twist on the twist" permanent to establish its own "Survivor parallel world" that stayed true to the spirit of the original game.
-It's very hard for me to describe the core concepts of the original Survivor for anyone that didn't grow up with it, but I've attempted to do so below...
+It's very hard to describe the core concepts of the original Survivor for anyone that didn't watch it from the beginning, but I've attempted to do so below...

 The Spirit of the Original Game

 In the core concept of the original Survivor, contestants are in control of the game through their votes, and those votes indirectly choose a winner by eliminating people one by one until only one remains -- the Sole Survivor.
 In other words, the focus was on the contestants, their interpersonal relationships, and what type of society they would build each season through their votes.
 Please don't misunderstand.
 Online Survivor still has twists, advantages, and gameplay.
-However, anytime something new is added to the real Survivor, the spirit of the original game is always strongly considered.
+However, anytime something new is added, the spirit of the original game is always strongly considered.

 "Eliminations should be based purely on the will of the people voting.
 Each person gets 1 vote, each vote counts, and the elimination is based purely on those final votes -- the will of the tribe."